t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/feature_branch_automated.md

 {% if slide %}- **{% else %}#### {% endif %}Perform a version increase upon merge{% if slide %}**{% endif %}
 {% if page %}

-You can setup a process that automatically creates a new <i class="fab fa-git"></i> tag as soon as a feature branch is merged.
+You can set up a process that automatically creates a new <i class="fab fa-git"></i> tag as soon as a feature branch is merged.
 This process might fetch the latest tag, increment its minor version number by 1, and push a new tag.
 Alternatively, you can use existing tools, such as [semantic-release](https://github.com/semantic-release/semantic-release) for **GitHub** to perform this task automatically for you.

 {% endif %}